-With a function menu displayed, enter a menu option number for any numbered option, or use the UP/DOWN ARROW KEY to highlight the desired option and then press ENTER.
+With a function menu displayed, enter a menu option number for any numbered option, or use the UP/DOWN ARROW KEY to highlight the required option and then press ENTER.
 Long menus have a scroll bar on the right-use the arrow keys to access the remainder of the menu.
 Locked items or items that do not pertain to the current action or condition appear dimmed and cannot be selected.

-When finished with a function menu:
+When finished with a function menu, do one of the following: